-Gentlemen of the Senate, I have already been qualified and taken the oath of office, and I cannot consent to take the oath again.
-Under the constitution of this State, I am the presiding officer of this body, and I cannot consent to have that oath, which, having been regularly administered to me, administered the second time.
+I have already been qualified and taken the oath of office, and I cannot consent to take the oath again, Under the constitution of this State, I am the presiding officer of this body, and I cannot consent to have that oath, which, having been regularly administered to me, administered the second time.
 This was an unexpected difficulty in the way of the gag-law party, and Swails meekly asked what action would the Senate take.
-Colonel Simpson asked the Senate out of courtesy to him not to insist upon his taking the oath after he had once already done so. said he had reflected maturely over the matter, and was convinced of his duty in the premises, and he understood that it had been agreed by both Gleaves and Swails that he was not to take the oath again.
-He concluded by saying, "There is no power on this earth that can compel me to take that oath again," [Cheers in the gallery and lobby.]

-Cochran moved to reconsider the vote on the

-adoption of the amended resolution.

-On this Mr. Witherspoon rose to make a statement of the circumstances under which the present position of things had arisen.
-He said that on yesterday there had been a conference at which were present. amorgst others, the Lieutenant Governor, the ex-Lieutenant Governor and Senator S. A. Swails.
-The t it was agreed there to try and bridge over the change between the old and new administration with harmony and courtesy.
-It was agreed there that the Senate would not place him in such a position.
-He asked the Senate not to require the Lieutenant Governor to do that which they knew was wrong and which they would not do themselves under like circumstances.
-Swails said that weat the Senator had just staed was true, but at that conference it was well understood that no agreement made there could bind the Senate on either side.
+Colonel Simpson asked the Senate out of cour-tesy to him not to insist upon his taking the oath after he had once already done to. said he had reflected maturely over the matter, and was convinced of his duty in the premises, and he understood that it had been agreed by both Gleaves and Swails that he was not to take the oath again.
+He concluded by saying, "There is no power on this earth that can compel me to. take that oath again," [Cheers in the gallery and lobby.]
+Cochran moved to reconsider the vote on the adoption of the amended resolution.
+On this Mr. Witherspoon rose to make a statement of the circumstances under which the pres-ent position of things had arisen.
+He said that ent position of things had arisen.
+He said that on yesterday there had been a conference at which were present, amorgst others, the Lieu-tannt Governor, the ex-Lieutenant Governor and Senater S. A. Swails.
+The t it was agreed there to try and bridge over the change between the old and new administration with harmony and courtegy.
+It was agreed there that the Sen-ter would not place him a methe activity.
+It ate would not place him in such a position.
+He asked the Senate not to require the Lieutenant Governor to do that which they knew was wrong which they would not do themselves under like circumstances.
+Swails said that w int the Senator had just stated was true, but at that conference it was well understood that no agreement made there could bind the Senate on either side.

-Mr. Witherspoon said th tit was true what was, greed on at the conference could not bind the Senate.
+Mr. Witherspoon said th \$ it was true what was agreed on at the conference could not bind the Sepate.